-The Holy Spirit is living within every person who belongs to God through Jesus Christ.
+The Holy Spirit lives within every person who belongs to God through Jesus Christ.

 Here are two of many confirming statements from the holy and ancient text of the Bible.

 You may think the ‘if’ makes this a conditional statement, but it doesn’t.
 Allow me to be a bit technical here.
 In Greek grammar, the word ‘if’ linked to a verb in the indicative (here, the form of the verb “living”) conveys certainty, not conditionality.
-In that structure, the ‘if’ can be translated as ‘since.’
+The ‘if’ can be translated in that structure as ‘since.’

-The NLT captures this sense: “The Spirit of God, who raised Jesus from the dead, lives in you.”
+The New Living Translation captures this sense: “The Spirit of God, who raised Jesus from the dead, lives in you.”

 As a follower of Jesus, the Holy Spirit lives in you.
 Therefore, God is always present in you.

-Here are a couple of examples suggesting how you can expect to experience his presence.
+Here are two examples suggesting how you can expect to experience his presence.

 Immediately afterward, Elijah flees in fear of Jezebel.
 In a depressed state, he was alone in a mountain cave when God met him (1 Kings 19).
 Three things happened: (1) “a great and strong wind tore the mountains”; (2) an earthquake; and (3) a fire – but the LORD was not in any of these dramatic events.

-Then there was something described in terms challenging to translate.
-It was a “gentle whisper” (NIV) or a “gentle blowing” (NASB) or a “sound of sheer silence” (NRS) – it was like a delicate wisp of vapor.
-Elijah recognized it for what it was – the presence of God.
+Then there was something described in terms that are challenging to translate.
+It is variously rendered as a “gentle whisper” (NIV), a “gentle blowing” (NASB), or a “sound of sheer silence” (NRS)— it was like a delicate wisp of vapor.
+Elijah recognized it for what it was— the presence of God.

-Fair enough – we’re not Elijah.
-The point I want to make is be open – expect – the presence of God by paying close attention to small, quiet, un-dramatic, seemingly insignificant and ordinary things, on ordinary days, in ordinary places.
+Fair enough— we are not Elijah.
+The point I want to make is be open— expect— the presence of God by paying close attention to small, quiet, un-dramatic, seemingly insignificant, and ordinary things, on normal days, in familiar places.

 One day, shortly after the crucifixion of Jesus, a couple of disciples were walking home to Emmaus.
 Their journey was about seven miles (12 km).
 They were sad as they recounted recent events.
 A stranger began walking with them.
 The stranger asked them what they were discussing.
 They told him.
-Then the stranger began to explain about the Messiah from the Scriptures (Luke 24:13-35).
+Then the stranger explained the Messiah from the Scriptures (Luke 24:13-35).

-You may say, “Well, that was Cleopas and his companion, and they were special people – and it was a special occasion.
-I haven’t – I won’t – experience God like they did!”
+You may say, “Well, that was Cleopas and his companion, and they were special people— and it was a special occasion.
+I haven’t— I won’t— experience God as they did!”

-Fair enough – that wasn’t our experience.
-The point I want to make is be open – expect – the presence of God by paying close attention to what you hear from others and sense in your heart, on ordinary days, in ordinary places.
+Fair enough— that was not our experience.
+The point I want to make is be open— expect— the presence of God by paying close attention to what you hear from others and sense in your heart, on ordinary days, in ordinary places.